Archit-web-29/Truly-Random-Numbers/README.md

 This is my code to generate completely and truly random numbers.
 But the problem is that the code requires a lot of power and can easily crash your entire system.
 The output of the code running for only 20 seconds may be as big as 153MB.
 There is no way to stop the code except restarting the jupyter notebook kernel.
 Even interrupting the kernel won't work due to high output rate and lag.

 You would also have to change the default jupyter notebook IOPub data rate.
-This code will require more than that.
+This code will requires more than that.
+Running the other attached file would increase your IOPub data rate.